Cost of Living in Brazil

 Cost of schooling in Brazil

 Expats with children will find that education costs in Brazil will rival, if not exceed, their rental expenses.
 Public schools in Brazil have a bad reputation, and Brazilians with the resources to do so almost always send their children to private schools.
 Expats seeking to enrol their children in the highly regarded international schools, however, will find them very expensive.

 Healthcare is also expensive in Brazil.
 However, many drugs that are prescription elsewhere are more easily available in Brazil, and pharmacists are well-informed and easily available to answer questions and provide advice for simple health concerns.

 Cost of services in Brazil

 The one area that expats will likely find inexpensive in Brazil is services.
-Prices for beauty, housecleaning, repair and other services are all quite low because of how low salaries are.
+Prices for beauty, housecleaning, repairs and other services are all quite low.
 Many comparable services like these cost less in Brazil than in the US or Western Europe.